Turnout will be enormous in the election. And that creates lots of unpredictability.

 Trump campaigns for Ted Cruz in Texas

-Finally, at 7:30 pm ET, President Trump holds a rally in Houston for Sen. Ted Cruz, R-Texas.
+At 7:30 p.m.
+ET, Trump holds a rally in Houston for Sen. Ted Cruz, R-Texas.